-Penelope is a transgender boy.
-Today, he’s 8 years old, but from the time he could speak, he told the entire world, “I am a boy.”
-Our family — including his siblings — chose to believe him.
+From the time he could speak, he told the entire world, “I am a boy."
+Our family chose to believe him.

 There are still a few years before we have to make any decisions like that for Penelope.
 For now, I'm still explaining to everyone that he didn’t “transition” into a boy — he is one — and he’s most certainly not playing dress-up.
 He’s just transgender, which simply speaks to his body being different from his father’s and his brother’s.
 As he reminded me, he's human, and that speaks to what’s most important.